Accessibility Options

 PhysioFunction offers specialist neurological rehabilitation for individuals facing the challenges of facial palsy, guiding them on their recovery journey and offering interventions tailored to individual needs.
 Early intervention and access to specialised care are crucial for optimal outcomes.

-Call 0800 043 0327 to find out more information about our Facial Palsy physio services or fill out a contact form for a call back.
+Call 0800 043 0327 to find out more information about our Transverse Myelitis therapy services or contact us to book an initial assessment.

 We currently accept the following Private Medical Insurance